SolaceProducts/pubsubplus-connector-mule-docs/doc/technical-reference.md

 <td class="tableblock halign-left valign-middle">

 Error types occurring during the flow execution, that result in failure of the circuit.
-By default, all errors are result in failure.
+By default, all errors result in failure.

 </td>